ros2/design/articles/055_ros_parameter_design.md

 ### Logging and playback

-When logging an entire system the parameter changes can be logged via standard topic recording of the events channel.
+When logging an entire system, the parameter changes can be logged via standard topic recording of the events channel.
 An implementation of the playback mechanism could listen to the parameter event streams and invoke the set parameter calls via the remote API.

 ## Current implementation

-The above specification has been prototyped, the implementation can be found in [rclcpp](https://github.com/ros2/rclcpp).
+The above specification has been prototyped; the implementation can be found in [rclcpp](https://github.com/ros2/rclcpp).
 The defintion of the services to use for interacting remotely are contained in the [rcl_interfaces package](https://github.com/ros2/rcl_interfaces)

 ### Unimplemented